Nayac08/Task-Management/README.md

 # Task Management

-TaskManagement is an app for managing team and personal work schedules effectively.
+Task Management is an app for managing team and personal work schedules effectively.
 It can be used by a large group of individuals by clearly defining each person's responsibilities.
 It can also be applied in everyday management such as tracking your weight training program and your studying schedules.

 ## 📦 Installation and Run